Shire of Three Springs

 The economy of the Shire of Three Springs depends primarily on agriculture and the services that support farming in the area.
 Local farming includes the production of cereal crops (wheat, canola, lupins, oats), wildflowers and livestock (pigs, cattle, sheep).
 Mining is an important part of the local economy with Imerys S.A., a French industrial minerals company, operating the world’s second largest talc mine in Three Springs.

-The main land uses as shown in the Local Planning Scheme for the Shire of Three Springs includes agriculture, residential, industrial and commercial.
+The main land use in the Shire of Three Springs is agriculture.

 Yarragadee formation underlies the western portion of the Shire of Three Springs and was formed during the Jurassic period from sedimentary and volcanic rock.
 The Yarragadee formation consists of fine to coarse grained sandstone with thin interbeds of shale.
 The Otorowiri formation forms the eastern scarp of the Yarragadee formation, which was formed during the Cretaceous period from sedimentary and volcanic rock.
 The Otorowiri formation consists of siltstone, shale and sandstone.
 The Parmelia group lies east of the Otorowiri formation and was formed during the Mesozoic era from sedimentary and volcanic rock.
 The Parmelia group consists of sandstone and siliciclastic sediments.
 Underlying geology east of the Parmelia group is the Yandanooka Group which was formed during the Neoproterozoic era from sedimentary and volcanic rocks.
 The Yandanooka Group consists of siltstone with abundant volcanic fragments and sandstone.
 The Nangetty formation underlies the town site of Three Springs and was formed during the carboniferous- permian period from sedimentary and volcanic rocks.
 The Nangetty formation consists of diamicitite, shale and sandstone.